ethanzhoujie/cs-learning-note/React/React Hooks/The useState hook.md

 #### useState

+> 1. Add state to functional components
+> 2. Preserve values between renders and trigger a re-render of the component

 `useState` comes built-in with React and can be accessed via `React.useState`.

 It takes in a single argument, the initial value for that piece of state, and returns an array with the first item being the state value and the second item being a way to update that state.